 The 025 cricket is even more challenging, requiring you to open the whole set of numbers in their order, beginning with the bullseye, followed by 15, 16, 17, all the way to 20.

 Cut Throat Cricket

 Again, the same rules as regular cricket except that once the scoring starts, points are added (“furnished” is the correct jargon) to the scores of players who have not opened that number.

-If a player opens all their available numbers and achieves the LOWEST score, the rules are reversed, and they, etc., win the game.
+If a player opens all their available numbers and achieves the LOWEST score, the rules are reversed, and they, etc., win the darts game.

 Double Only Cricket

 You can have a clue of what this is all about by looking at the name.
 As the name suggests, the standard rules of cricket apply here – open the numbers twenty (20) to fifteen (15) and achieve a higher score than your opponents.

 There’s a slight variation, though: you must start with a double when opening a number.
 Still, the double is worth 2 points.
 A player is allowed to enhance the game further by adding 025 and 020 variations.

 Around the clock variation(s)

 If you are a beginner, you should start with the Around the Clock game because the entire board is used for scoring.
-By including the whole board for scoring you have more surface area for honing your dart skills.
+By including the whole board for scoring you have more surface area for honing your darts skills.
 It is kind of easy – the player can strike at any point on the number and promptly proceed to the following relevant number.

 The electronic dartboard version is a whole lot more enjoyable when you play this game.
 Variations include triple, double, and single hit segments.
 There are also variations you can play on magnetic dart boards.